NikGovorov/Taijutsu/README.markdown

-Taijutsu is intended to help developers design domain model layer.
+Taijutsu is intended to help developers to design domain model layer.
 =======

 # LICENSE